 What Muscles Are Used In A Resistance Band Incline Chest Press?

 A chest press is the strongest pushing exercise for the upper body.
 All three major pushing muscle groups will be heavily involved in this movement.
-The main work will be done by the chest muscles with the supporting muscles being triceps and shoulders (delts).
-By doing the chest press in an incline the deltoids play a bigger part in the movement as well as there is a focus on the upper part of your chest muscles.
+The main work will be done by the chest muscles, with the supporting muscles being triceps and shoulders (delts).
+By doing the chest press at an incline, the deltoids play a greater part in the movement also there is a focus on the upper part of your chest muscles.

 Main Working Muscles:

 - Pectoralis Major and Minor (Upper portion focus – Upper Chest)

 Only doing chest presses is not a workout, and you won’t make great progress with only one exercise.
 What you need is a structured workout program, which is suited to your goals and tells you which exercises to perform and how many reps and sets to complete.

 We did that.
 And we put all our hard work into an easy-to-use Training App.
 This way, you will have all your workouts and exercises in your pocket at all times.